onalius/tanzolang-core/docs/cli.md

-# TanzoLang CLI Tool
+# Tanzo CLI

-The TanzoLang CLI tool provides command-line utilities for working with TanzoLang profiles.
+The Tanzo Command Line Interface (CLI) provides a convenient way to work with TanzoLang profiles.
+It offers commands for validating, simulating, and exporting profiles.

 ## Installation

-The CLI tool is included with the TanzoLang Python SDK.
-You can install it using pip:
+The CLI is installed as part of the tanzo-schema Python package:

 ```bash
 pip install tanzo-schema